elesos/webrtc/src/README.md

 developed for the browser, mobile platforms, and IoT devices, and allow them all to communicate via a common set of protocols.

-The WebRTC initiative is a project supported by Google, Mozilla and Opera, amongst others.

 ### Development